nus-tic2002-AY2324S1/duke/README.md

 1, add Mark as Done and mark as not done function.

 2, Use the input/output redirection technique to semi-automate the testing of Duke. change the .gitignore file, include text-ui-test folder in the remote repo

+### Level 4
+1, create Todos, Deadlines and Events class, and Modify Duke class to meet level 4 requirements